pywbem/pywbemtools/docs/pywbemcli/commands.rst

 an exception.

-This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces.
+This command can take a long time to execute since it potentially enumerates all instance names for all classes in all namespaces of the WBEM server.

-Valid output formats are :term:`Table output formats`.

 Example: